rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/tx_download/UART_Transmitter_synth.md

 ## Design Download

 After successfully synthesizing your design and generating a bitfile, download your design to a Nexys4 DDR board and demonstrate it working correctly.
+Instructions for downloading your design can be found [here](../resources/download.md).

 Use the "Putty" tool to send characters from your board to the computer.
 There is a tutorial on [Putty](https://byu-cpe.github.io/ecen320/tutorials/other/01_putty_setup/) that can help you run this tool.
 After generating a bitstream, download your bitstream and make sure your transmitter bitstream works with a terminal emulator.